kevinmutwiri/soft-skills/week2/knowingYourself1/README.md

 - What is greatness and what does it mean to me?
 - What did great influential people in the world have in common at TEDx Klagenfurt: They created a life with… **A MISSION**?
 - How have my experiences influenced my Passions, Interests, Causes, and Skills?
-- What do I pledge allegiance to?
+- What do I pledge allegiance to? **To do my very best**

+## Creating Your Personal Mission Statement 1

+watch the following [video](https://www.youtube.com/watch?v=fICEjqpKfoY) on How To Create A Powerful Mission Statement For Your Life.

+As you listen ask yourself:

+- What are the guidelines for a powerful and inspiring mission statement?
+- How can I apply the “Do-Be-Give” principle in my life?